 I am an economic historian who focuses on the role of women in the labor market.
 My 2008 book, Gender, Work, and Wages in Industrial Revolution Britain, argues that, since strength was important in many occupations, lower wages do not necessarily imply discrimination.
 In the less-skilled and more competitive portions of the labor market women were sorted into occupations where strength mattered the least and were paid market wages that matched their productivity.
 Women did face discriminatory barriers imposed by union and professions, and these barriers appeared in less competitive portions of the labor market.
 I have collected an extensive sample of English farm accounts (1740-1850), and I have used this sample to examine differences in employment and wages by gender.
-Currently I am working on turn-of-the-century Swedish manufacturing workers with Maria Stanfors of Lund University, and I am using US Census of Manufacturing data to estimate relative female productivity and test for wage discrimination.
+Currently I am working on turn-of-the-century Swedish manufacturing workers with Maria Stanfors of Lund University, and I am studying absenteeism among US factory workers.

 My teaching interests are wider.
-I teach Labor Economics and Game Theory every spring.
-Each fall I teach an economic history course; recently this course has focused on the Great Depression.
-I periodically teach the Senior Seminar; in fall 2011 the focus was labor market discrimination.
-In the fall of 2013 I am teaching a Freshman Tutorial focused on food.
+I generally teach Labor Economics and Game Theory in the spring.
+I teach economic history when I can, and have taught a course on the Great Depression a number of times.
+I often teach the Senior Seminar whose topic varies but has included labor market discrimination, labor supply, and immigration.
+I have also taught a freshman tutorial focused on food.

 B.A., Valparaiso University, 1989